What are the open call dates?

 All proposals submitted on time will be evaluated throughout an evaluation procedure described in the Guide for Applicants (external experts, business case evaluation and internal evaluation committee).
 It will result in the selection of the proposals that will be supported and therefore funded on the base of DigiFed cascade funding process.

-If a proposal is rejected, can the project be resubmitted?
+For the Application experiment call, if a proposal is rejected, can the project be resubmitted?

 Yes, if a project proposal is not accepted at one open call, the innovative company can resubmit an improved version of the proposal at one of the following open calls, if any.